-Italian Studies brings together courses from Languages and Cultures, History, and Design, Art, and Performance to introduce students to the impact of Italian culture and history on the world today.
-Courses in Italian language combine those in literature, film, and culture.
-Students can also choose to minor in Italian.
+Italian Studies brings together courses in Italian Language and Culture, History, Design, Art, and Performance to provide students with a comprehensive understanding of the impact of Italian culture and history on the world today.
+Our degree program builds student proficiency in every aspect of Italian Studies: language and communication, culture and intercultural competence, literature, film, and media.

 Upon completion of the program, students majoring in Italian Studies may choose to enter a field directly or indirectly-related to their studies.
 Possible careers include:

 - Technology Industry